-Let’s face it, blogging is getting more digital than ever.
+Let’s face it, blogging is getting more digital than ever and this is why many require high-quality web hosting similar to what can be found if you check out M247 Leased Lines or so I’ve heard anyway.
 There are seemingly a million tools popping up to help us with every platform and enhance what we are up to.
+Of course, some sites are more of a necessity than others, and you don’t need me to tell you Why you should use wordpress for your posting over any other tool.
 I figured it was time to do a little reboot of my blogging tools series and start with 10 handy websites / apps which I highly recommend!

 I think I’ve yapped on about Buffer enough on this blog but it wasn’t one I couldn’t include!
 Buffer is a tool I use for all of my Twitter scheduled tweets and I have used the Pinterest scheduling bit too.
 Overall one of the best things out there and has by far contributed to a heap of Twitter referrals.
 I have a whole post on how to schedule your tweets using buffer if you’re keen to know more!

 I honestly credit Canva as the tool which really makes my blog feel like it is a little bit more profesh.
 See that big graphic up there?
 Well I do them all on Canva and it couldn’t be easier to create graphics.
 Have a go playing around with the different fonts, backgrounds and styles to find the perfect balance.
 They do have some preset styles which you can buy, but if you’re sneaky you can pretty much just see how they look then figure out how to put the elements together yourself.